-The EAM Sample Solution is a vCenter solution that runs on a web application server, such as Apache Tomcat.
+The EAM Sample Solution is a vCenter Server solution that runs on a Web application server, such as Apache Tomcat.

 By default, the EAM Sample Solution deploys ESX agent virtual machines to demonstrate how to deploy an ESX agent.
-You can configure the EAM Sample Solution to install a vSphere Installation Bundle (VIB), create a virtual switch, or set up DvFilter integration between the ESX agent virtual machine and the VIB.
+You can configure the EAM Sample Solution to install a vSphere Installation Bundle (VIB).